Oils from the Kukui Nut offer many benefits to your skin and hair. Here’s how you can treat dandruff, strengthen hair, and soothe damaged skin.

 It also happens to be one of the most popular massage oils, leaving clients’ skin soft and smooth.

-When massaged into the scalp or included in shampoo or conditioner, it coats the hair shaft, naturally moisturizing and strengthening it.
+When massaged into the scalp or included in shampoo or conditioner, it coats the hair shaft, moisturizing and strengthening it.

 Wondering how kukui oils accomplishes all this?
 These attributes are all thanks to its nutrient-dense profile, which includes vitamins, antioxidants and an array of healthy fats: